JehadurRE/arb-metadata-tools/README.md

 </div>

-A collection of Python scripts to automatically manage metadata in Flutter ARB (Application Resource Bundle) localization files.
+A collection of Python scripts to automatically manage metadata in ARB (Application Resource Bundle) localization files.

+**Works with:** Flutter, Angular, Chrome Extensions, and any application using ARB format for internationalization (i18n/l10n).

 ## Problem

-When using Flutter's localization with ARB files, the Google ARB VS Code extension shows warnings for keys without metadata.
+When using ARB files for localization, the Google ARB VS Code extension shows warnings for keys without metadata.
 Manually adding metadata to hundreds of keys is tedious and time-consuming.

+**This affects developers using:**
+- Flutter apps
+- Angular applications
+- Chrome extensions
+- Any project using ARB format for i18n/l10n

 ## Solution